NoelWriter/Harkinator/README.md

 1. Execute to following command in the root folder: npm install
 2. Execute to following command in the root folder: npm run pre-install
 3. Execute to following command in the root folder: npm run dashboard
 4. The browser will open the dashboard in your default browser.
+Or go to http://localhost:8080
 5. Switch between predefined settings and make it your own.
 Click on the Save button below the page if you are ready to make some 💸..

 ## Settings